luke2533/prime-mobile/README.md

 - Log out updated to be responsive on all devices
 - Log in updated to be responsive on all devices

+### 6.98 Allauth vefication and sign up pages updated to be responsive on all devices

+Additions:

+- Vefication sent (Allauth) updated to be responsive on all devices
+- Sign up page updated to be responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment